-Based on company records and our review of the copies of the Forms 3, 4 and 5, and amendments to these forms, filed with the SEC and the written representations from our directors and executive officers, FormFactor believes that all SEC filing requirements applicable to its directors, executive officers and beneficial owners were complied with for the year ended December 31, 2022, except that there was a delay in filing Forms 4 reporting restricted stock unit awards made to each of Dr. Slessor and Mr. Shahar on August 1, 2022, which were not filed until August 31, 2022.
+Based on company records and our review of the copies of the Forms 3, 4 and 5, and amendments to these forms, filed with the SEC and the written representations from our directors and executive officers, FormFactor believes that all SEC filing requirements applicable to its directors, executive officers and beneficial owners were complied with for the year ended December 30, 2023, except that there was a delay in filing Forms 4 reporting RSU awards made to each of Mr. Maier, Ms. Obregon-Jimenez, Ms. Rhodes, Ms. Steven-Waiss, Mr. St. Dennis, Mr. Titinger and Mr. White on May 19, 2023, which were not filed until May 30, 2023, and to each of Dr. Slessor and Mr. Shahar on August 27, 2023, which were not filed until August 30, 2023.